JuSerbotnet39/NewsSearch/README.md

-5) For changing the keyword for search in

-    line 134 and line 167 in
+5) For changing the keyword for search in line 134 and line 167

        $('a:contains("Put-your-keyword-here")', html)